 - Co.
-Tipperary has a positive track record encouraging town centre vibrancy and with increased footfall from remote working and public realm enhancement projects there is scope for joined up local-level action in developing sustainable communities. - Co.
-Tipperary has a positive 'starting culture' in terms of climate action, renewable energy and circular economy and this can be instrumental in facilitating urgency in developing initiatives throughout the county. - The strong performing sectors (e.g., manufacturing, pharma/healthcare, and life sciences) provide opportunities for spin-off activities. - Social enterprise provides opportunities in areas of the county where public and commercial goods/ service provision is under threat. - Tipperary can benefit from being a rural county particularly in emerging climate action related sector development (green economy, renewable energy, and activity tourism).
+Tipperary has a positive track record encouraging town centre vibrancy.
+With increased footfall from remote working and public realm enhancement projects, there is scope for joined-up local-level action in developing sustainable communities. - Co.
+Tipperary has a positive 'starting culture' regarding climate action, renewable energy, and the circular economy, and this can be instrumental in facilitating urgency in developing initiatives throughout the county. - The strong performing sectors (e.g., manufacturing, pharma/healthcare, and life sciences) provide opportunities for spin-off activities. - Social enterprise provides opportunities in areas of the county where public and commercial goods/ service provision is under threat. - Tipperary can benefit from being a rural county, particularly in emerging climate action-related sector development (green economy, renewable energy, and activity tourism).